deancochran/deancochran.github.io/src/posts/designing-ml-systems-book-review.md

 ## Data Leakage: The Silent Killer

-> "Data leakage can happen not only with newcomers to the field but has also happened to several experienced researchers whose work I admire, and in one of my own projects.
-Despite its prevalence, data leakage is rarely covered in ML curricula."
+> Data leakage can happen not only with newcomers to the field but has also happened to several experienced researchers whose work I admire, and in one of my own projects.
+Despite its prevalence, data leakage is rarely covered in ML curricula.

 ## The ML System Lifecycle